-GSM is caused by a drop in estrogen levels, which causes genital and urinary tract tissues to become thin and unable to produce adequate lubrication.
+GSM is caused by a drop in estrogen levels, which causes genital and urinary tract tissues to become thinner, less elastic and unable to produce adequate lubrication.
 This can result in any of the following vulvar, vaginal or urinary symptoms:

 - Urinary frequency